kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/07-cust-queries-hooks/02b-custom-mongodb-aggregations.md

 ## What did unwinding do?
 * If you comb through our JSON result set you will see we have a lot of duplicated data
-* When we unwound, we created a document for every store and broke them up into individual documents for each of their tags
+* When we unwound:
+    - We created a document for every store
+    - And broke them up into individual documents for each of their tags
 * Yes this is duplicate data but we are not finished yet

 ## What do we want to do next?